ianlintner/forum/docs/event_system/README.md

 - Process event content to determine appropriate reactions
 - Generate reactions based on relationships, faction alignment, and personality
 - May interrupt speeches based on rank and the importance of their point
+- Can change their stance on topics based on persuasive arguments

 ### Dynamic Debate Enhancements